pierlauro/H5PyVOL/README.md

 In both cases (local or containerized environment), the CPyVol module needs to be installed by following the instructions in the [python folder](https://github.com/pierlauro/PyVOL/blob/master/src/python).

+The plugin gets installed in the path specified by the environment variable `HDF5_PLUGIN_PATH` (default `/usr/local/hdf5/lib/plugin/`).
+Please, make sure such path is writable.

-- With Makefile (NB: review include paths and install path in the Makefile)
+- With Makefile (NB: review include paths in the Makefile)
 ```bash
 make &&
 make install &&